 Hundreds of camera bots hover over the field and record everything.
 The League AI splices the footage into meaningful stories for each play, lists the players and their stats for the fantasy spaceball leagues, and compiles all the quick replays from the great angles.
 All told, this creates more than twelve standard years of footage for every game.
 I’ve seen time travel.
 It’s the Spaceball League Game Day Broadcast.

 But let’s be clear on one important point.
 All the cameras, all the angles, all the slow-motion shots – it’s not to help spectators.
 It’s to spot cheaters.
 Because if you’ve got your own secret AI that watches the referees and sees what things they’re looking at, you can infer what things they’re not looking at – and if one of those things is a player in a suit with adaptive camouflage mimicking the paint and lighting scheme of the opposing team, the referees won’t catch you switching sides long enough to fake the quarterback into throwing an interception.
-The cameras popped up back in 2741, after somebody with a guilty conscience tipped off the League that the Gikathka Stormblades used the technique to win the Cup.
+The cameras popped up back in 2741, after somebody with a guilty conscience tipped off the League that the Gikathka Stormblades used the technique to win the cup.
 When the new camera setup appeared at the start of the following season and caught them red-handed, the League banned the Stormblades and struck their wins from the records.
 The Gikathkas are still trying to live it down.
 Calling anyone a Stormblade is synonymous with “a dirty cheater who’d sell his own mother just to get half a graham cracker.”

 We arrive at the field after the scouts report back that all’s clear.
 When you’ve got as much money tied up in suits as us, scouts are a prudent measure.
-Even though Gates are two-way, you have to go around to the other side to travel back the way you came.
+Even though gates are two-way, you have to go around to the other side to travel back the way you came.
 It makes for a long trip when someone’s shooting at you.
 I don’t know what happens to ships that try to go back through the same event horizon they arrived through.
 The Edochians are tight-lipped about it.
 I just know they don’t come back.

 It’s precisely this reason that we didn’t come in the Hercules.
 It’s too slow, doesn’t turn worth a damn, and doesn’t stand up very well to incoming attacks.
 We used the Blood Suns’ team bus instead.
 If a commercial freighter converted into a blockade runner counts as a bus, that is.
 Someone had found the time since last night to acquire the ship, paint it the same matte black as the suits, and put a huge starburst with a bloody handprint right on the nose of the crew compartment.
 Jager said he found the freighter somewhere and I don’t feel like asking.
 Well, I do feel like asking, just not him.
 I like team buses.
 Everybody rides together.
 No special compartments for star players.
 If we win, there’s a party.
 If we lose, there’s teambuilding.
 It occurs to me that if we lose because of a player’s mistake, the teambuilding here might involve murder.